weewx/weewx/docs_src/quickstarts/pip.md

 ## Verify

-After about 5 minutes (the exact length of time depends on your archive interval), copy the following and paste into a web browser:
+After about 5 minutes (the exact length of time depends on your archive interval), copy the following and paste into a web browser.
+You should see your station information and data.

     ~/weewx-data/public_html/index.html

-You should see your station information and data.

-You may also want to check your system log for any problems.
+If there are problems, check the system log.

 ## Configure